odoo/documentation/website/publish/multi_website.rst

 Prices per Product* in Website settings.

 Then, go to :menuselection:`Website --> Products → Pricelists` to create additional pricelists.
-Read `Pricelists Documenation <https://www.odoo.com/documentation/user/online/ecommerce/maximizing_revenue/pricing.html>`__,
+Read `Pricelists Documentation <https://www.odoo.com/documentation/user/online/ecommerce/maximizing_revenue/pricing.html>`__,

-if you need help.
+If you need help.
 Select a website to make a pricelist only available on this website.

 .. image:: media/multi_website15.png
   :align: center

-Leaving the field empty means you make it work in all websites if *Selectable* is checked.
-Otherwise, it makes it only available for sales backend operations of Sales and Point of Sale applications.
+Leaving the field empty means that you make it work in all websites if *Selectable* is selected.
+Otherwise, it makes it only available for backend operations of Sales and Point of Sale applications.

 Payment Methods
 ---------------